duarteocarmo/duarteocarmo.com/content/posts/52-finetuning-transformers-on-your-friends.md

 _Note: This tutorial was run on a NVIDIA A100 with 40GB of RAM_

-If you want to run this project but don't have a powerful GPU at hand, you can get started quickly using a great service called [Unweave](https://docs.unweave.io/docs/getting-started).
+If you want to run this project but don't have a powerful GPU at hand, you can get started quickly using [Unweave](https://docs.unweave.io/docs/getting-started).
 After signing up and installing, you can launch this project in two steps:

 ```
 # link this repo to your unweave account